| Crew resource management in general aviation for

 expenditure on training, crewing, maintenance, and other safety related

 items in an attempt to maintain an acceptable level of profitability.
+An alternative label for single-pilot CRM

 Single-pilots may have some difficulty reconciling the "crew" concept to